Live

 Let me start with the positive, because it is real.

 Pattern surfacing.
 You’ve been tracking mood, sleep, energy, and medication for three months.
+(The complete guide to bipolar mood tracking covers what axes to capture and why.)
 There are patterns in that data that you can’t see by scrolling through entries.
-An AI model that can read your history and say “your mood tends to drop about 48 hours after nights with less than 5 hours of sleep” — that’s genuinely useful.
+An AI model that can read your history and say “your mood tends to drop about 48 hours after nights with less than 5 hours of sleep” is genuinely useful.
 It’s doing something a human brain can’t do well: finding correlations across hundreds of data points.

 Contextual conversation.
 When you tell a generic AI chatbot “I’m feeling down today,” it gives you a generic response.
-When you tell an AI that has your tracking data “I’m feeling down today,” it can say “I notice your sleep has been under 6 hours for the last two nights — last time that happened, your mood dropped for about three days.
+When you tell an AI that has your tracking data “I’m feeling down today,” it can say “I notice your sleep has been under 6 hours for the last two nights.
+Last time that happened, your mood dropped for about three days.
 Is there something you can do about sleep tonight?”
+That kind of nudge matters because sleep is often the first domino in a bipolar episode.
 That’s a different kind of conversation.
 It’s specific to you.

 These are real benefits.
 I’ve used them myself and they’ve helped.